Equivariant Derived Categories Associated to a Sum of Two Potentials: Derived Category of

 \begin{theorem}[Equivariant Grothendieck Splitting] Let \(\mathcal{E}\) be a rank \(r\) vector bundle on \([\mathbb{P}^1/\mu_d]\), then there exists \(n_1,\ldots,n_r\) and \(j_1,\ldots,j_r\) such that

 \end{theorem}

 \begin{proof} The proof is almost identical to the classical proof.
 The twists \(\chi^{j_i}\) show up when looking for an equivariant global section of \(\mathcal{E}(n_i)\) with \(n_i>>0\).
-The Abelian condition guarantees that the irreducible representations are one-dimensional. \end{proof}
+The fact that \(\mu_d\) is Abelian guarantees that the irreducible representations are one-dimensional. \end{proof}